-Wild Things Photography Competition finalists, featuring the Santa Barbara Zoo’s beautiful animals.
+Featuring the creative animal art of Solvang School students.
 This exhibit is part of a collaboration with the Wildling Museum in Solvang.

 This is your opportunity to go on a guided tour of the Zoo and learn about how zookeepers care for the animals that reside here, conservation issues, and get a close-up view of some of our animals and exhibits along the way.

 Want to take a break from walking around and let your little one express herself?
 Stop by the Explore Store to make an easy, eco-friendly craft that’s fun for all ages.
 Explorer Fundays are held every Saturday & Sunday from 11 a.m.–2 p.m. and are free with Zoo admission.
 Each weekend features a different craft activity.

 A place to let your little ‘animals’ run wild!
 The Kallman Family Play Area, located across from the Zoo Train station, is full of fun stuff for the little ones.
 Pretend you’re a dinosaur and hide in one of the ‘dinosaur eggs’; be a spider as you crawl across the giant rope web; or, slide or roll down the ant hill, a perennial favorite.

 “Dino Doc” – Three high-tech dinosaurs get a check-up in a lively 15-minute performance about the Zoo’s veterinarian.

 “California Tales” – This show features “Tiny” the 8-foot-tall talking grizzly bear aided by co-star puppets: a raven, turtle, California condor, and coyote.